kairos-io/kairos/docs/content/en/docs/Installation/p2p.md

 ## Get kubeconfig

-To retrieve `kubeconfig`, it is sufficient to either log in to the master node and get it from the engine (e.g., K3s places it `/etc/rancher/k3s/k3s.yaml`) or use the Kairos CLI.

-By using the CLI, you need to be connected to the bridge or logged in from one of the nodes and perform the commands in the console.
+To get the cluster `kubeconfig`, you can log in to the master node and retrieve it from the engine (e.g., it is located at `/etc/rancher/k3s/k3s.yaml` for K3s) or use the Kairos CLI.
+If using the CLI, you must be connected to the bridge or logged in from one of the nodes and run the following command in the console:

-If you are using the CLI, you need to run the bridge in a separate window.

-To retrieve `kubeconfig`, run the following:

 ```bash
 kairos get-kubeconfig > kubeconfig
 ```

 {{% alert title="Note" color="info" %}}

-`kairos bridge` acts like `kubectl proxy`.
-You need to keep it open to operate the Kubernetes cluster and access the API.
+Note that you must run kairos bridge in a separate window as act like `kubectl proxy` and access the Kubernetes cluster VPN.
+Keep the kairos bridge command running to operate the cluster.

 {{% /alert %}}